MicrosoftDocs/win32/desktop-src/direct3d9/representing-prt-with-textures.md

 ---
-Description: The PRTDemo sample and PRTCmdLine simulator included in the DirectX SDK represent transfer vectors at the vertices of a mesh. ms.assetid: cee049e8-3245-4fce-ab2f-ba251eacc72a
+description: The PRTDemo sample and PRTCmdLine simulator included in the DirectX SDK represent transfer vectors at the vertices of a mesh. ms.assetid: cee049e8-3245-4fce-ab2f-ba251eacc72a
 title: Representing PRT With Textures (Direct3D 9) ms.topic: article